apache/shenyu-website/content/en/community/release/index.md

 *   Correct year in `NOTICE` file
 *   There is only text files but no binary files
 *   All source files have ASF headers
-*   Codes can be compiled and pass the unit tests (./mvnw install)
+*   Codes can be compiled and pass the unit tests (./mvnw install) (compatible with JAVA 8 for now)
 *   Check if there is any extra files or folders, empty folders for example

 **Check binary packages**